 Robin has over ten years experience in the restaurant and catering business and more recently has provided personal chef services to local families.
 She first started her career with the Chicago restaurant group, Lettuce Entertain You, specializing in planning and executing social and corporate events.
 From there, she moved to an upscale hotel to coordinate celebrations such as Bar Mitzvahs and Weddings.
 Robin now focuses on sharing her true passion for cooking by teaching clients, family and friends how to provide healthy home cooked meals.
 She believes whether you are cooking for one or 100, your meal should look, taste and feel like it was made with love.

-Noam is a gifted musician and teacher specializing in hand percussion and ancient wind instruments, and in using his voice as a vehicle to inspire joy and peace.
-Noam grew up in Israel where he learned the treasures of sacred Jewish music and Hasidic niggunim (wordless melodies) around the Shabbat table.
-Noam received his formal education at Berkeley College of Music and the New England School of Acupuncture.
-He has been a spiritual seeker, a meditation practitioner, and a student of mystical traditions for nearly forty years.
-Noam plays music and leads alternative contemplative services in several synagogues in the Boston area.
+Noam is a musician and a spiritual teacher specializing in hand percussion, ancient wind instruments, and in using his voice as a soulful vehicle to inspire joy and peace.
+He grew up in Israel where he learned the treasures of sacred Jewish music and Hasidic niggunim around the Shabbat table.
+Noam studied at Berklee College of Music and the New England School of Acupuncture.
+He has been a spiritual seeker, a meditation practitioner, and a student of mystical traditions for over forty years.
+Noam plays music and leads contemplative services and drum circles in Boston area synagogues.
 For more information please visit www.noam-sender.squarespace.com.